klaertus/Secret_hat/README.md

-# Secret_Hat
+# Secret Hat
-Raspberry Pi subsystem for the Sense Hat
+A Raspberry Pi subsystem for the Sense Hat

 This project was developed as part of a competition organized by UClouvain.
 It contains many applications for a potential intelligence agency, adapted to be used on the Sense Hat.